 If you find yourself in that transitional period where dog-eared beer cozies seem passé, yet the idea of spending $300 on bed sheets is laughable, investing in a houseplant might be just the ticket.

-Guaranteed to improve the quality of air you breathe, house plants are the perfect way to spruce up your home without going all-in on an interior overhaul.
-Here are some of the best common house plants that are very, very difficult to kill.
+Guaranteed to improve the quality of the air you breathe, house plants are the perfect way to spruce up your home without going all-in on an interior overhaul.
+Here are some of the best common house plants that are very, very difficult (if not damned-near impossible) to kill.

 Painted echeveria is part of the succulent family (the overarching echeveria family, to be exact).
 Able to store water within its leaves, this little fella will grow steadily if left on a sunny windowsill or, if you’re feeling adventurous, in a terrarium.
 When watering, the trick is to keep the soil cool and damp, so a splash of water every couple of days should be plenty.

 The sword fern (aka Boston fern aka fishbone fern) is the plant equivalent of owning a really old goldfish — it just keeps on going.
 Its tendency to grow in relatively low light and misty conditions make it an ideal option for rental bathrooms with tiny prison windows.
 If you have limited space, invest in an awesome sky planter from Bosske; this fern is recommended as one of the best-suited species for a flourishing ceiling garden.
 Water sparingly every few days to avoid root rot.